mgkeen/magicWeaponShop/README.md

 # Magic Weapon Shop
 A kata designed to encourage writing flexible tests.
+The aim is to have a full test suite which changes as little as possible as later tasks are implemented.
 You are encouraged to not read ahead and tackle each task in order.
 A starting point is provided in C#, but feel free to follow the kata in whatever language you choose.

 ## Introduction
 You own a shop selling magical weapons to passing adventurers on their way to the dragon gauntlets.